Hayespace/Milestone1/README.md

 - It sits front and center at the top of each page aross all devices as a styling choice
 ![Logo](/assets/images/readme_images/logo.png)
 ### Carousel
+- The carousel is autoplay
-- Three images provided by the artist sit within the carousel with floating text and description
+- Three banner images of collages provided by the artist sit within the carousel
-- The images and text offer examples of the differing styles of the artists work.
+- The images offer examples of the differing styles of the artists work.
 ![Carousel](/assets/images/readme_images/carousel.png)
 ### Bio
-- Simple design and responsive design offering brief bio provided by the artist.
+- Simple and responsive design on the landing page with and elegant font offering brief bio provided by the artist.
 ### Gallery Page
 - A nine piece selection of works which showcase the different styles and mediums used by the artist.
 Opaque overlays have been added with the name of each piece appearing when hovered over.
 - The collection has been kept minimal so as not to overhwhelm the user with content but enough to show variety and scope.
+- Modal for full screen view of images.
 ![Gallery Imgaes](/assets/images/readme_images/gallery.png)
 ### Modal
 ![Modal](/assets/images/readme_images/modal_ss.png)